About

 Musical Background

-Matt Bray has operated as a professional musician (drummer, singer, guitarist, MIDI performer) since 1996 playing over 3,300 gigs.
-Matt has over 170 registered compositions including a piece performed by the Melbourne Symphony Orchestra and credits on an Australian Top 40 album and Top 20 single.
-Using MIDI technologies in live environments since 1998 (Roland V-Drums), Matt has developed a range of methods for incorporating sample and synth based performance/composition in live performance.
+Matt has operated as a professional musician (drummer, singer, guitarist, MIDI ctrl.) since 1996; playing over 3,300 gigs and 170+ registered compositions [including the Melbourne Symphony Orchestra and credits on an Australian Top 40 album and Top 20 single].
+Using MIDI technologies in live performance since 1998 (Roland V-Drums), Matt developed a range of methods to incorporate digital technologies for live music performance.

-Genres embraced by Matt include rock, punk rock, blues, progressive rock, funk, acid jazz, dub reggae, drum and bass, electronica, minimal techno, orchestral and experimental.
+Genres explored include rock [punk, progressive] blues, funk, acid jazz, dub reggae, drum and bass, electronica, EDM, orchestral and experimental.

-Highlights involve the performance of his composition Jazz-Latin Overtones by the Melbourne Symphony Orchestra in 1994, collaborating with Carl Cox for the 2021 soundtrack for Venom II, operating as a composer/performer for top the 40 album Extremist Makeover (28-Days) in 2004, and the top 100 iTunes rock album Beautiful in Danger by middle eastern progressive rock outfit Jericco in 2013.
-Matt completed two EU tours with blues/rock outfit Dirt River Radio in 2016 and 2018.
+Highlights include the performance of Jazz-Latin Overtones by the Melbourne Symphony Orchestra in 1994, collaborating with Carl Cox for the 2021 soundtrack for Venom II, being a composer/performer for top 40 album Extremist Makeover (28-Days) in 2004, and the top 100 iTunes rock album Beautiful in Danger by middle eastern progressive rock outfit Jericco in 2013.
+Matt has toured EU and Australia extensively.

 Progression to Telemidi

-Matt founded live electronica outfit K-Oscillate in 2001, spending nine years performing live Drum and Bass, therein developing a complex, hybrid acoustic/electronic drum kit environment.
+Matt founded K-Oscillate in 2001, spending nine years performing live Drum&Bass, to develop a complex, hybrid acoustic/electronic environment.

-K-Oscillate’s detailed LAN DAW set up gradually evolved into a funk/reggae, grid-based composition platform in 2014 (Phantom Hitmen), wherein the concept of connecting two such environments across the Internet became a focal point for further exploration.
+This detailed LAN / DAW set up evolved into a dub reggae, grid-based composition platform (Phantom Hitmen: 2014), wherein the idea of connecting two systems over the Internet became a focus for exploration.

-As Internet bandwidth, computer processing power and software application functionality developed, Matt invested increasing amounts of energy into developing performance environments within networked DAW infrastructure.
-Coupled with Higher Education lecturing since 2007, the understanding of this technology’s progression towards commercially viable music (synced live gigs) has been a motivating factor for Telemidi.
+In the new millennia, Matt has invested increasing amounts of energy into developing performance environments for networked DAW infrastructures.
+Coupled with Higher Education lecturing since 2007, research into this technology for popular music genres has been a motivating factor.

 BernardoVarela_1000p